Nobody should ever go hungry

 Food Connection helps people find free groceries and other food resources in their neighborhood.
 Multilingual staff provide referrals to local food programs and help people apply for CalFresh.

-Our Partner Agencies program provides food to 309 nonprofit agencies in Santa Clara and San Mateo counties.
+Our Partner Agencies program provides food to 309 nonprofit agencies in Silicon Valley.
 These include faith-based organizations, schools, senior centers, community groups, soup kitchens, rehabilitation centers and shelters.

 School and Summer Meals